Animae-Magnae-Prodigus/blog/_posts/science-fiction/2024-12-01-Stanley-G-Weinbaum-A-Martian-Odyssey.md

 Epic.
 Genius.
 Wonder.

-Then I go through its sequence called the Valley of Dream, I don't think it comparable to this one, though the sequence explained a lot and showed Weinbaum's marvellous thoughts.
+Then I go through its sequence called Valley of Dreams, I don't think it comparable to this one, though the sequence explained a lot and showed Weinbaum's marvellous thoughts.
 It's heard that he was about to write the third novella.
 But he died short after this scheme.